 The most significant advantage to pet sitting is your dog gets to stay in the comfort of his own home.
-He also receives the individualized play time and specific care that he needs.
+He also receives the individualized playtime and specific care that he needs.

 If you are worried about your dog being alone overnight, you can book a pet sitter to provide that service.
 If you live in a multi-pet home, using a pet sitter means your dog doesn’t have to be separated from his other furry or feathery companions.

-Bottom line, you know your dog’s temperament and personality.
+The bottom line, you know your dog’s temperament and personality.
 Make the choice between a dog walker vs. pet sitter that will provide the best care for your pup.